- Read Transcript

 A Painstaking Translation Process

-To ensure maximum accuracy and readability, the NIV went through perhaps the most rigorous translation process in history.
+To ensure maximum accuracy, readability, and clarity, the NIV went through perhaps the most rigorous translation process in history.
 First, each book of the Bible was assigned to a translation team consisting of:

 • Two lead translators